-This blog was started by a female Bangladesh MK, one of many victims of Donn Ketcham’s sexual abuse.
-After several weeks, a team came alongside to support the blog as a unit, and this team of moderators includes other ABWE Bangladesh MKs, one of whom was also an ABWE missionary to Bangladesh at one point.
+This blog was started by two American MKs who lived in Bangladesh as children, two of many victims of Donn Ketcham’s sexual abuse, one of whom was Susannah Beals Baker.
+After several weeks, a team came alongside to support the blog and Susannah as a unit, and this team of moderators included other ABWE MKs who grew up in Bangladesh.

 In short, yes.
-Many times over the course of decades, the highest levels of ABWE were confronted with the truth about Donn Ketcham and the concerns about ABWE’s handling of sexual sin and crime.
+Many times over the course of decades, the highest levels of ABWE were confronted by both Susannah Beals Baker and others, with the truth about Donn Ketcham and the concerns about ABWE’s handling of sexual sin and crime.
 Here is a link to ABWE’s own confession, published after this blog made just some of their sins public.

 ABWE has an opportunity to restore the integrity of their ministry by acknowledging their sins—and they have done this part after approximately 2 weeks of this blog being live—and then showing their repentance is real by putting feet to the words of the confession.
 This is the part we are still waiting for.
-If ABWE cannot restore their organization’s integrity by true repentance, what we must say is that God has not called us to protect institutions, He has called us to protect His children.
+If ABWE cannot restore their organization’s integrity by true repentance and full accounting of their mishandling of this matter, then what we must say is that God has not called us to protect institutions, he has called us to protect his children.

 5. I was abused by Donn Ketcham, what can I do now?